 1. Make some glitter heart wings for your butterfly.
 Or you could also used plain hearts cut from cardstock or construction paper.

 2. Choose two hearts to use for your butterfly.

-3. Overlap them by about 1 1/2 inches.
+3. Overlap the hearts by about 1 1/2 inches.

 4. Cut two slits on the folded edge for the pencil.

-6. …. and then through the second slit.
+5. Open up the heart “greeting card” and slip the pencil through the first slit and then through the second slit.
 The pencil is now holding your hearts together.

 7. Use half of a pipe cleaner to add antennae, and you’re done!

 8. You can also print out these free valentine labels to peel and stick to the back of your butterfly wings if you’re planning on passing them out!
 They are formatted to fit shipping sized labels (2 in. x 4 in.).